voxel51/fiftyone/examples/image_uniqueness.md

 )
 ```

-List contents of the exported dataset on disk:
+List contents of the exported dataset on disk to verify the export:

 ```shell
 ls -lah /tmp/fiftyone-examples/cifar10-no-dups